MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-inbox-forwarding-rules.md

 After gaining access to users' mailboxes, attackers often create an inbox rule that allows them to exfiltrate sensitive data to an external email address and use it for malicious purposes.

 Malicious inbox rules automate the exfiltration process.
 With specific rules, every email in the target user’s inbox that matches the rule criteria will be forwarded to the attacker’s mailbox.
 For example, an attacker might want to gather sensitive data related to finance.
-So they creata an inbox rule to forward all emails that contain keywords, such as ‘finance’ and ‘invoice’ in the subject or message body, to their mailbox.
+They create an inbox rule to forward all emails that contain keywords, such as ‘finance’ and ‘invoice’ in the subject or message body, to their mailbox.

 Suspicious inbox forwarding rules might be very difficult to detect because maintenance of inbox rules is common task done by users.
 Therefore, it’s important to monitor the alerts.